 This list has been broken into three sections.
 The purpose of doing this is to assist voters and not to indicate different levels of eligibility.
-All candidates in both sections are equally eligible.
+All candidates in all sections are equally eligible.
+The three sections are:

-- 1. Candidates who are appearing on the Veterans Eligibility List for the first time. - 2.
-Previously sunset candidates restored to the Veterans Eligibility List via appeal - 3.
-Candidates who have been on the Veterans Eligibility List in previous years.
+1. Candidates who are appearing on the Veterans Eligibility List for the first time.

+2. Previously-sunsetted candidates restored to the Veterans Eligibility List via appeal.

+3. Candidates who have been on the Veterans Eligibility List in previous year.